meetric1/Infinite-Map-OBJ-Example/README.md

 Please keep in mind:
 - Make sure to optimize your .objs!
 Don't expect to be able to instantly port any model without lag.
-- Visual objs can be optimized by combining surfaces while making sure the triangle count is UNDER 10,000.
+- Visual objs can be optimized by combining surfaces while making sure the triangle count per object *IS UNDER 10,000*.
 - Objs with more than 10k tris per surface will break!
 - Physical objs can be optimized just by making the tri count less.
-- Triangles larger than 1 chunk will not have collision.
+- Triangles larger than 1 chunk (10,000 hammer units) and smaller than 10 hammer units will not have collision.
 - Large and detailed OBJ files may take a while to load, just give it time!

 # Making your own map .obj in 10 steps